shapiy/blog/_posts/2020-04-05-mount-properly-reloadable.md

 ```

 Also, we have the `user` namespace used as the REPL entry point.
 It defines
 two functions: `go` and `reset` to manage the state lifecycle.
-I factored them according to (the recommendations)[https://github.com/tolitius/mount/tree/5d992042e45449e4f13c030a5200834b4f8904a9#the-importance-of-being-reloadable]
+I factored them according to [the recommendations](https://github.com/tolitius/mount/tree/5d992042e45449e4f13c030a5200834b4f8904a9#the-importance-of-being-reloadable)
-of `mount` library.
+of `mount` library authors.

-Note that the `mount` library relies on the compiler to define the mount order.
+Note that `mount` relies on the compiler to define the mount order.
 Hence, when we require `clj-sample.rest`, the contained states start
 after those in `clj-sample.db`.